-Video DVI-I (VGA or DVI) input, DVI-D Single Link output; Maximum Resolution: 1920 x 1200 @ 60 Hz / 24-bit Keyboard Compatible with all standard PS/2 and USB keyboards Mouse Compatible with all standard PS/2 and USB 2-button, 3-button and wheel mice USB 2.0 Supports signals from USB 2.0 devices, such as printers and flash drives Audio Compatible with analog and digital audio devices Serial Accepts RS-232 serial control communication Interconnect CATx cable allows a maximum distance of 460 ft (140 m) on either side of the switch Single-mode fiber cable allows up to 3,280 feet (1 km ) on either side of the switch Multi-mode fiber cable allows up to 32,808 feet (10 km) on either side of the switch
+Video DVI-I (VGA or DVI) input, DVI-D Single Link output; Maximum Resolution: 1920 x 1200 @ 60 Hz / 24-bit Keyboard Compatible with all standard USB [] keyboards.
+Keyboards with a built-in hub are also supported - but there are never more than two HID devices supported.
+Mouse Compatible with all standard USB [] 2-button, 3-button and wheel mice.
+USB 2.0 Supports signals from USB 2.0 devices, such as printers and flash drives Audio Compatible with analog and digital audio devices Serial Accepts RS-232 serial control communication Interconnect CATx cable allows a maximum distance of 460 ft (140 m) on either side of the switch.
+Single-mode fiber cable allows up to 3,280 feet (1 km) on either side of the switch.
+Multi-mode fiber cable allows up to 32,808 feet (10 km) on either side of the switch.